Supervisor of Elections

 • Friendly, patient and professional customer service

 • Ability to handle pressure and meet firm deadlines with composure and positivity

 • The highest level of integrity, responsibility and teamwork

-• A commitment to continue employment through the end of the assignment (Once training is complete, it is very difficult for us to replace team members in time for a successful election.
+• A commitment to continue employment with us through November 2020 (Once training is complete, it is very difficult for us to replace team members in time for a successful election.
 If you don’t believe you can commit to the entire assignment, these positions won’t be the right fit for you.)

 • Voluntary healthcare coverage (premium cost shared with employer)